Review of What Happens at a Preliminary Hearing

 This preview is equally important for the prosecution, which may have overestimated the strength of their case based only on the documentary and physical evidence.

-Until witnesses actually take the stand and are subject to cross-examination, it is often difficult to accurately assess how effective their testimony will be.
+Only when witnesses actually take the stand and are subject to cross-examination will it be easier to assess how effective their testimony will be accurate.

 Resolving California Criminal Cases by a Negotiated Plea

-By giving both the prosecution and defense an opportunity to see how the case would likely play out in front of a jury, preliminary hearings serve an additional function of indirectly resolving cases by negotiated plea.
+Preliminary hearings serve an additional function of indirectly resolving cases by negotiated plea by giving both the prosecution and defense an opportunity to see how the case would likely play out in front of a jury.

-It is frequently the case that one or both parties has inaccurately assessed the strength of the case from their perspective.
+It frequently happens that one or both parties have inaccurately assessed the strength of the case from their perspective.

 The defendant may erroneously believe that there is no evidence against them, or the prosecutor may believe that the case against the defendant is solid.

-This may have resulted in the pre-preliminary hearing negotiations concerning the case in a deadlock where the defendant is unable to accept any settlement and the prosecutor is unwilling to offer a reduced offense or a lenient sentence.
+This may have resulted in the pre-preliminary hearing negotiations concerning the case being deadlocked, with the defendant unable to accept any settlement and the prosecutor unwilling to offer a reduced offense or a lenient sentence.

 After the preliminary hearing, there is often an opportunity for the parties to: